Route types

 TRAFFIC

-The mapped route will take into account the parameters of the Fast and Short routes, i.e. it will take into account both the capacity of the individual roads and the total length of the route.
-And information from the AM'Traffic system, i.e. the current traffic situation.
-For this reason, just like the Fast route, it can be routed along roads of lower category but faster traveled.
-This is a good solution for everyday use, as it is quick as possible without adding too many kilometres.
+The designated route will take into account the parameters of the Fast and Short route, i.e. both the throughput of individual roads based on data from the AM'Traffic system and the length of the route.
+For this reason, like the Fast route, it may lead on lower category roads, but passable ones.
+This is a good solution for everyday use, a possibly fast route without adding too many kilometers.

 Easy